What requirements must herbs and spices meet to be allowed on the European market?

 Food imported into the EU must meet the legislation on food labelling.
 Bulk packaging labels must contain:

-• Name and variety of product
+- Name and variety of product;

-• Net weight in metric system
+- Net weight in metric system;

-• Shelf life of the product or best before date, and recommended storage conditions.
+- Shelf life of the product or best before date, and recommended storage conditions;

-• Lot identification number
+- Lot identification number;

-• Country of origin
+- Country of origin;

-• Name and address of the manufacturer, packer, distributor or importer
+- Name and address of the manufacturer, packer, distributor or importer.

 The lot identification and the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark.
 Labels can also include details such as brand, drying method and harvest date.
 These batch details can also be included in the Product Data Sheet.

 If the imported product is going directly to retail, the product labelling must meet EU regulations regarding the provision of food information to consumers.
 These regulations include clear requirements for nutrition values, origin, allergen labelling and the minimum font size for mandatory information.
 For herbs and spices, the label must declare allergens, such as celery and mustard.
 Spice mixes might also contain allergens, including gluten, wheat and nuts.
-Additionally, sulphur dioxide – sometimes used as a preservative – must be declared as an allergen.
+Sulphur dioxide – sometimes used as a preservative – must also be declared as an allergen.

 Tips: